miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 ## Saving a linear regression model

-To access the linear regression model and its prediction function for future use, you should save it to your device.
+To access the linear regression model and its prediction function for future use, you should save it to your computer.
 The model will be saved as a .joblib file.
 You may also add a model description that provides important context, such as data information, relationships and insights derived from the model.
 The description will help you or others understand the model’s purpose when you access it in the future.

 **To save a linear regression model**